bariis/Animating-Rocket-Shape/README.md

 # Animating Shape Rocket
-My CTIS-164 (Technical Mathematic) first homework written in C/C++ using openGL and GLUT libraries.
+My CTIS-164 (Technical Mathematic) homework written in C/C++ using openGL and GLUT libraries.

 Aim was to just coding meaningful shapes and make them move.